raml-org/api-modeling-framework/README.md

 Units in the Document Model can encode descriptions of APIs for different domains as sets of extensible vocabularies.

-RAML annotations and OpenAPI patterned objects are examples of how extensibility is an important feature of an API model, no matter how complete it is, users will need to adapt and extend it.
+RAML annotations and OAS patterned objects are examples of how extensibility is an important feature of an API model, no matter how complete it is, users will need to adapt and extend it.
-In fact, RAML and OpenAPIs can be regarded as a collection of vocabularies to describe different domain: HTTP RPC APIs, authentication mechanisms and data shapes.
+In fact, RAML and OAS can be regarded as a collection of vocabularies to describe different domain: HTTP RPC APIs, authentication mechanisms and data shapes.

 AMF boost these capacities through the notion of an [extensible Domain Model](https://raml-org.github.io/api-modeling-framework/vocabularies.html).